centroid457/private_values/README.md

 ```
 ***
 ## Usage
-You dont need use it like separated end class to handle only envs!
+You don't need use it like separated end class to handle only envs!
 Use nesting to any existed class.

 ### Before